Cardboard bicycle can change the world, says Israeli inventor

 By Ori Lewis and Lianne Gross

-MOSHAV AHITUV, Israel A bicycle made almost entirely of cardboard has the potential to change transportation habits from the world's most congested cities to the poorest reaches of Africa, its Israeli inventor says.
+MOSHAV AHITUV, Israel, Oct 15 A bicycle made almost entirely of cardboard has the potential to change transportation habits from the world's most congested cities to the poorest reaches of Africa, its Israeli inventor says.

 Izhar Gafni, 50, is an expert in designing automated mass-production lines.
 He is an amateur cycling enthusiast who for years toyed with an idea of making a bicycle from cardboard.